Zdislava Berka

+Zdislava Berka, TOSD (also known as Zdislava of Lemberk; c.
+1220–1252) was a Czech Dominican tertiary and philanthropist.
+She was a wife, mother, and one of the earliest lay Dominicans.
+She was canonized in 1995.

 Life

 Zdislava was from the town of Litoměřice in what is now the northern part of the Czech Republic, to a Bohemian noble family.
 Her devout mother was born in Sicily and came to Bohemia as "a member of the retinue" of Queen Kunigunde.
 During her childhood, Zdislava went with her mother to visit Kunigunde, who probably first exposed Zdislava to the Dominicans.
 She might have met Ceslaus and Hyacinth of Poland.
-Zdislava, a "precociously pious child", was "extremely pious from her infancy", giving money away to charity at a young age.
+Zdislava, a precociously pious child, was extremely pious from her infancy, giving money away to charity at a young age.
 When she was seven years old, she ran away from her home into the forest to pursue a life of prayer, penance, and a solitary life as a hermit.
 Her family found her, though, and forced her to return home.
 When she was 15, her family forced her to marry, despite her objections, the wealthy nobleman Havel of Markvartice, who owned Lemberk Castle, a fortified castle in a frontier area that was occasionally attacked by Mongol invaders.
 Zdislava and Havel had four children.

-Zdislava's husband was "a man of violent temper" and treated her brutally, but "by her patience and gentleness she secured in the end considerable freedom of action in her practices of devotion, her austerities and her many works of charity".
+Zdislava's husband was a man of violent temper and treated her brutally, but by her patience and gentleness she secured in the end considerable freedom of action in her practices of devotion, her austerities and her many works of charity.
 She devoted herself to the poor, opening the castle doors to those dispossessed by the invasions.
 Hagiographer Robert Ellsberg stated that Havel tolerated her "extravagant charity" because she followed his wishes and wore the costly clothes fitting her rank and station and would indulge in his "extravagant feasts" with him.
 Zdislava had ecstasies and visions, received the Eucharist daily even though it was not a common practice at the time, and performed miracles; one account reports that she even raised the dead.